"Cherry Mocha" To "Chocolate Glazed": Why Everyone Wants A Brown Manicure

-The other day I asked a nail artist a pretty broad question: What's the most popular nail color right now?
-I was expecting a sidestep, something like, "Everyone's different," or an obvious pick, like a milky or ballet pink or a classic red, but she surprised me and said: Right now, everyone wants brown nails.
+The other day I asked a nail artist a pretty broad question: What's the most popular nail colour right now?
+I was expecting a sidestep, something like, "Everyone's different," or an obvious pick, like a milky tone, ballet pink or a classic red, but she surprised me and said: Right now, everyone wants brown nails.

-On TikTok, videos tagging "brown nail designs" have 8.8 billion views — that’s double the popularity of black nail designs or white nail designs.
-The reason people are searching or sharing in their brown nail experience is because a single shade of brown nail polish carries a lot of nuance: Do you want more of a red undertone or a dark chestnut or a soft beige brown?
-Add in the art and design trends and brown are varied enough that they warrant their own feature.
+On TikTok, videos tagging "brown nail designs" have 8.8 billion views — that’s double the popularity of black or white nail designs.
+The reason people are searching for and sharing their brown nail experience is because a single shade of brown nail polish carries a lot of nuance: Do you want more of a red undertone or a dark chestnut?
+Perhaps you'd prefer a soft, beige brown?
+Add in the multiple art and design trends, and brown nails are varied enough that they warrant their own feature.

 AdvertisementADVERTISEMENT

-You can talk about brown trending as a response to the fall season.
-Although nail artist Joelle Rodriguez notes a bigger trend, a kind of pendulum swing in aesthetic.
+Brown nails are trending in response to autumn, although nail artist Joelle Rodriguez notes a bigger trend, a kind of pendulum swing in aesthetic.
 "Back in the day, people were using excessive amounts of bling on their nails, but that's not really the trend right now," she explains.
 "Everyone's kind of toning down and finding a shade that aligns with their outfits."
-Latte browns are the fashion equivalent.
+Think: latte brown, which has infiltrated both fashion and makeup lately.

 How do you find your perfect brown nail polish?

-If you're stuck, Rodriguez recommends matching the tone to a part of your body that is brown.
-"It is neutral and we all have natural parts of our body that have browns in them, like our skin or our hair," she explains.
-Here's an idea: match your brown to the shade of brown to the skin of your elbow or a specific freckle.
+If you're stuck, Rodriguez recommends holding your hand against your body, such as your elbow or a specific freckle. "[Brown] is neutral and we all have natural parts of our body that have browns in them, like our skin or our hair," she explains.

 What are the best brown nail designs?